wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  ADDRESS, variable number of octets, contains either an IPv4 or
-      IPv6 address, depending on FAMILY, which MUST be truncated to the number of bits indicated by the SOURCE PREFIX-LENGTH field, padding with 0 bits to pad to the end of the last octet needed.
+      IPv6 address, depending on FAMILY, which MUST be truncated to the

-   o  A server receiving an ECS option that uses either too few or too
-      many ADDRESS octets, or that has non-zero ADDRESS bits set beyond